 To become a Cleveland Clinic Volunteer at our Main Campus in Cleveland, Ohio or one of our Cleveland area Family Health Centers:

-- Contact Form: Complete the Main Campus Contact Form or Family HealthCenter Contact Form or call 216.445.6986 to speak with a volunteer coordinator.
+- Contact Form: Complete the Main Campus Contact Form, Family HealthCenter Contact Form, Hospice Volunteer Application or call 216.445.6986 to speak with a volunteer coordinator.
 Please choose only one form to complete.
 Do not complete both forms.

 - Form Review: A volunteer coordinator will review your contact form.
 You will be contacted by email (or phone if you prefer) to schedule an information session.